DylanBT928/quick-jot/README.md

 # Quick Jot 📝

 A minimalist sticky note app built with C++ and Qt 6.
+I built this for my girlfriend after she mentioned that her current notes app didn’t meet her needs.
+Quick Jot is designed to be lightweight, elegant, and always-on-top when you need it most.

+> Notes are automatically saved to your **Documents** folder in a subfolder called `QuickJot`, so your thoughts are always safe and easy to find.

+## ✨ Features

+- **Always on Top** option so your note never gets buried
+- Loads your previous note on startup
+- Automatically saves your notes on close
+- Fast, minimal, and privacy-friendly

 ## 📄 License